jdixie/Tracker-Camera/AndroidAppDesign.md

 * Activities and Fragments
 	* Part of View and Controller component because they handle application life cycle events (Controller), and display the UI (View).
-* Java classes that handle business logic of application.
+* Java classes that handle business logic of the application.

 ##1.
 Use Cases
 ###1.1 App Startup